Benny Burn Time: Are Benny Rolling Papers Slow-Burn?

 Factors That Influence the Burning Speed of a Rolling Paper

-Thickness of The Rolling Paper
+The thickness of The Rolling Paper

 Rolling papers come in a wide range of sizes based on width and length, including: